10 early warning signs of ERP disaster

 You’ve made a large technical leap

-While consumers may purchase the newest smartphone immediately after release, most organizations take their time before adopting a new technology.
+While consumers may purchase the newest smartphone immediately after release, most organisations take their time before adopting a new technology.
 This is especially important with ERP.

 [ Check out our guide to enterprise resource planning (ERP) and learn the 13 common ERP mistakes and how to avoid making them. | Get weekly insights by signing up for our CIO Leader newsletter. ]

-“If you are an early adopter of a new ERP technology, you may be in for greater challenges,” says Michael Hughes of West Monroe Partners, a consulting firm based in Illinois.
+“If you are an early adopter of a new ERP technology, you may be in for greater challenges,” says Michael Hughes of West Monroe Partners, a consulting firm based in the US.
 “If your ERP is several versions behind the version you are planning to adopt, you may also encounter challenges in the transition.”

 If either of these situations applies to you, and you don’t adjust your schedule and budget assumptions accordingly, you could be headed toward disaster.